junhe/wiscsee/README.md

 ### Option 2: Git clone

-WiscSee was developed in Ubuntu 14.04 with Kernel 4.5.4.
+WiscSee was developed in Ubuntu 14.04 with kernel 4.5.4.
 Other variants of Linux should also work.
 But you may need to modify `setup.env.sh` to use different Linux package managers.

+**I strongly recommand using Ubuntu 14.04 and kernel 4.5.4 as a starting point.
+There are known issues with other versions.
+The issues are from blktrace and `/proc/sys/`**

 1. Clone